JPSieg/R2easyR/README.md

 ```
 ![Pknot_drawer](https://user-images.githubusercontent.com/63312483/111663673-6bc1f300-87e7-11eb-90c9-d4a4b55ece16.png)

-### You can add a second psuedoknot to the drawing by rerunning the psuedoknot labeler on a new sequence.
+### You can add a second pseudoknot to the drawing by rerunning the pseudoknot labeler on a new sequence.

 ```{r}
 >r2easyR.pknot_drawer(pknot = c(46:47, 61:62),  R2R.sto = "demo.sto")